bazaarvoice/HostedUIResources/SEOIntegration/examples/dotnet/README.md

 .NET BV SEO SDK
 ================
+The .NET BV SEO SDK is compatible with .NET 3.5 and above.

 There are two ways to use the BV SEO SDK:
  - Reference the BvSeoSdk.dll found in BvSeoSdk_binaries folder, or